Chart Color Schemes

 Sheldon - Mount Cotton's population is slightly younger than the national pattern

-Sheldon-Mount Cotton has a median age of 38, which is slightly higher than Greater Brisbane's figure of 36 but equal to Australia's median age of 38 years.
-The age group of 5-14 years old shows strong representation at 16.5%, compared to Greater Brisbane, while the 25-34 cohort is less prevalent at 8.5%.
-Between 2021 and present, the 75-84 age group has grown from 3.2% to 5.0% of the population.
-Conversely, the 25-34 cohort has declined from 11.2% to 8.5%.
-By 2041, demographic projections indicate significant shifts in Sheldon-Mount Cotton's age structure.
-The 75-84 group is expected to grow by 57%, reaching 678 people from its current figure of 430.
-Those aged 65 and above are projected to comprise 58% of the population growth during this period.
-Meanwhile, the 0-4 and 25-34 age cohorts are anticipated to experience population declines.
+Sheldon - Mount Cotton has a median age of 38, which is slightly older than Greater Brisbane's figure of 36 but equal to Australia's 38 years.
+The 5-14 age group makes up 16.5% of the population, higher than Greater Brisbane, while the 25-34 cohort comprises 8.5%.
+Between 2021 and the present, the 75-84 age group has increased from 3.2% to 5.0% of the population.
+Conversely, the 25-34 cohort has decreased from 11.2% to 8.5%.
+By 2041, demographic projections indicate significant shifts in Sheldon - Mount Cotton's age structure.
+The 75-84 group is expected to grow by 57%, reaching 678 people from 430.
+Those aged 65 and above will account for 58% of the projected population growth.
+Meanwhile, the 0-4 and 25-34 age groups are anticipated to experience population declines.